szTheory/startingperl.com/README.md

 plenv rehash #Set up "shim" shortcut
 ```

-After running these commands, Create a `~/.perlcriticrc` file and add the following to use a good default set of linter rules that enforces good code without nagging over subjective styles.
+After running these commands, Create a `~/.perlcriticrc` file and add the following to use a default set of linter rules that enforces good code without nagging over subjective styles.
 You can always customize the rules once you have more experience.

 ```.perlcriticrc
 theme = core || freenode